iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> Not working properly.
+Location enabled but 12 minute walk at fastest ever time logged as 25 minute but no brisk at all.
+Keeps asking me to open more often as some data is missing.
+I open it at least daily.<br> :date: __2021-01-08 06:56:12__

 > Always Only show 8 minutes of brisk walking even though I have done 44mins.<br> :date: __2020-12-30 16:24:28__